Best Plants for Nashville’s Clay Soil: A Designer’s Honest List for Zone 7a | The Grass Girl

 Full Sun Performers

-Silver Mound Artemisia (Artemisia schmidtiana ‘Silver Mound’) — Low, mounding, soft silvery foliage that contrasts beautifully against greens and purples.
-It’s a texture plant, not a flower plant.
-Needs good drainage — it’ll melt in wet clay.
+Silver Mound Artemisia (Artemisia schmidtiana 'Silver Mound'); Low, mounding, soft silvery foliage that contrasts beautifully against greens and purples.
+It's a texture plant, not a flower plant.
+Needs good drainage; it'll melt in wet clay.
 Use it on slopes, berms, or raised bed edges where water moves through.
-When it’s happy, it looks like a little silver cloud at the front of the bed.
+When it's happy, it looks like a little silver cloud at the front of the bed.

 Part Shade to Shade

-Heuchera / Coral Bells (Heuchera spp.) — Native genus.
+Heuchera / Coral Bells (Heuchera spp.); Native genus.
 The foliage is the star.
-I use ‘Glitter’, ‘Guacamole’, and the tougher H. villosa ‘Caramel’ — the villosa types handle Nashville’s heat and humidity better than some of the showier hybrids.
+I use 'Glitter', 'Guacamole', and the tougher H. villosa 'Caramel'; the villosa types handle Nashville's heat and humidity better than some of the showier hybrids.
 Tiny flower spikes attract hummingbirds.
 Part shade.
-Avoid full afternoon sun — the foliage scorches.
-In early spring, just remove dead or mushy leaves; don’t shear the whole plant.
+Avoid full afternoon sun; the foliage scorches.
+In early spring, just remove dead or mushy leaves; don't shear the whole plant.

 Grasses, Sedges, and Texture Plants

-Carex ‘Everillo’ (Carex oshimensis) — Not native, but incredibly useful.
+Carex 'Everillo' (Carex oshimensis) Not native, but incredibly useful.
 Chartreuse-gold, fine-textured, evergreen sedge that brightens shady spots and bed edges.
-Don’t scalp it — just comb out dead blades with gloved hands in late winter, or at most shear the top third.
-It provides year-round color and texture, which is harder to find than you’d think.
+Don't scalp it; just comb out dead blades with gloved hands in late winter, or at most shear the top third.
+It provides year-round color and texture, which is harder to find than you'd think.

 Holding the Ground: Groundcovers That Work in Clay

 Bare soil is an invitation for erosion and weeds.
 These plants fill in, hold the ground, and look good doing it.
+A good groundcover does the work that mulch does but adds color, texture, and habitat.
+Over time, a well-chosen groundcover reduces your maintenance load because it outcompetes the weeds that would otherwise own that space.

-Sedum ‘Lemon Ball’ (Sedum rupestre) — Low, creeping mat of chartreuse-gold succulent foliage.
+Sedum 'Lemon Ball' (Sedum rupestre) Low, creeping mat of chartreuse-gold succulent foliage.
 Shear lightly in late February to even the mat and encourage dense new growth.
 Handles full sun and lean, well-drained conditions.
-On slopes, it’s excellent for covering ground quickly while looking intentional.
+On slopes, it's excellent for covering ground quickly while looking intentional.

 Creeping Phlox (Phlox subulata) — Native.
 Carpets of pink, purple, or white flowers in early spring — one of the first things to bloom in Nashville and it puts on a genuine show.
 Evergreen foliage.
 Handles clay and slopes.
 Full sun.